Last updated January 30, 2023.

 There are some additional proven brain benefits of ginkgo.

-Ginkgo has been found to significantly improve short-term memory in healthy adults.
-(33)
+One small study found that Ginkgo significantly improved short-term memory in healthy adults.

 Ginkgo reduces ADHD symptoms in children and teens.

-It was not found to be as effective as Ritalin, but it had fewer side effects.
-(35)
+It was not found to be as effective as Ritalin, but an important benefit is that ginkgo does have fewer side effects.

-Ginkgo extract can reduce symptoms of anxiety and stress by lowering the level of the stress hormone cortisol.
-(37)
+Ginkgo extract can reduce symptoms of anxiety and stress by reducing levels of the stress hormone cortisol.

 Inconclusive Benefits of Ginkgo Biloba